Cornwall - FAQs

 How fit do I need to be?
 You should be able to walk between 5 and 9 miles per day over five consecutive days.
 These distances can occasionally feel more than they actually are, because the Cornwall trails are sometimes a little rough and quite steep in places.
 It is quite feasible that we sometimes select walks that do not always visit the rougher areas.
 There are occasional stiles between fields to clamber over – although generally, it’s quite easy walking.
 However, if you have knee joints that trouble you, or you suffer from vertigo – please think carefully before you book!

 What kind of people come on our holidays?
 You never know who you will meet on one of our holidays – singles, couples and families.
 We attract people of all ages from all walks of life – and from all corners of the globe.
 About 60% of our guests are from outside Britain.
 Most groups are a truly international mix, who mostly always speak English.
 We average about 60% female and 40% male guests (who usually make great new friends – often keeping in touch, visiting each other in the future).
-The age range is usually somewhere between late 20’s and mid 70’s.
+The age range is usually between 50’s and late 70’s.
 Oddly, the kinds of people that are attracted to our holidays are almost always VERY compatible and they always comment to us that they have really enjoyed meeting and getting to know the other guests.
 We have also even been the catalyst for a few people marrying each other over the years!
 Our easy style of operation ensures that everyone gets their chance to shine.
 Our guests already appreciate Nature – friendly companionship and warm, intelligent conversation.

 How easy is it to get to Cornwall?
 It is very easy to get here by air, rail, bus or car.
 We provide full assistance in the event of a booking, giving you the best options and ideas of costs.
 West Cornwall is some 300 miles west of London and as a guide, a fast train takes 4.5 hours to get here from London.
 Flights from London Gatwick to Newquay Cornwall take about 1 hour.